kapantzak/ess-dev/README.md

 # ess-dev
 Project specific tool for automatic boileplate code generation.

 This tool is a node cli that is intended to be used as a development tool for specific ASP.NET/Typescript project.
-It uses [Handlebars](https://handlebarsjs.com/ "https://handlebarsjs.com/") in order to generate biolerplate code.
+It uses [Handlebars](https://handlebarsjs.com/ "https://handlebarsjs.com/") in order to generate boilerplate code.

 Feel free to fork the repo in order to customize the behaviour according to your needs.